-Once a school is identified and approved to participate in the ASAM for 2017-18, it may select from the following options:
+Once a school is identified and approved to participate in the ASAM for the current school year, it may select from the following options:

-- Option A: The alternative school participates in SPGs as defined by G.S. §115C- 83.15 and ESSA (schools in number 2 or 3 above may not select this option) or - Option B: The alternative school participates in the Alternative Schools' Progress Model or - Option C: The alternative school proposes its own alternative accountability model for approval by the SBE.
+Option A: The alternative school participates in SPGs as defined by G.S. §115C-83.15 and ESSA, or

+Option B: The alternative school participates in the Alternative Schools' Progress Model, or

+Option C: The alternative school proposes its own alternative accountability model for approval by the SBE.

-Requests for participation in one of the three options listed above are due to the NCDPI each school year.
-Local boards must approve the options selected by the school(s) under their governance.
-Requests to participate using Option C are approved by the SBE at its October meeting.
+Developmental Day Centers and schools providing special education and related services may select from Options B or C. Requests for participation in one of the three options listed above must be submitted to the NCDPI annually.
+Local boards of education and charter boards must approve the options selected by the school(s) under their governance.
+All proposed models under Option C will be submitted to the SBE for review and approval at its October meeting.